Inside Access: How MPE (Formerly Mindflow Design) Fully Guides Your Device’s Development

 This phase ends with a critical design review (CDR) that makes certain the engineering specifications are ready to send to the manufacturer(s).

-Sidenote: When MindFlow Design is your partner, you have the option to continue working with us and MPE as your contract manufacturer, making this a seamless transition.
+Sidenote: When MPE (Formerly Mindflow Design) is your partner, you have the option to continue working with us and MPE as your contract manufacturer, making this a seamless transition.